pivotal-cf/pivotal-ui/docs/components/Colors.md

 $tabs-active-bg-color: $gray-2;
 ```

-If you do want to use variables and mixins, install this module: `npm install pui-css-variables-and-mixins`
+If you do want to use variables and mixins, see [Installation & Usage](#installation-usage).

 ## Examples